git-vaibhav30/Car-Rental-App/README.md

 ## Car-Rental-App

 - "Discover seamless car rental with our innovative C-based app!
 Utilizing file handling, our platform ensures smooth user experiences, efficient data management, and hassle-free bookings for all your travel needs."
-- This is a console application.
+- This is a console based application.